History of the Jews in Oldenburg: 20th century

 During the World War I several Jews from Oldenburg and nearby towns were killed in the battles.
 Plaques commemorating their names was placed in the local synagogue.
 In 1924, the local central office for the Jewish welfare was established, helping members of the community in need.
 Shortly after, another charity fund was founded under the name Gemilus Chassodim.
 In addition, a Jewish youth organization and Maccabi sports club branch were active in town, as well as the Israelite Women's association.

 An archived news article published on January 14, 1932 in "The Israelite" newspaper depicts an antisemitic incident, as the outer walls of the synagogue were stained in anti-semitic symbols.

 In 1933, 279 Jews lived in Oldenburg.
-Following that years Nazi victory in elections, the Oldenburg community, as many other Jews in Germany, began to decline.
+Following that year's Nazi victory in elections, the Oldenburg Jewish community, like others in Germany, began to decline.
 A few Jewish businessmen closed their shops in 1933.
 Adolf de Beer, an owner of a large laundry business with branches also outside the city, closed his business in August 1936.